Roles and Permissions are used in tandem to control what users can see and do in your community.

-View Personal Info – Allows viewing of personal info such as email and IP address on the profile page.
+View Personal Info – Allows viewing of personal info such as Email, Register IP and Last IP on the profile page.
 [ADMIN/MOD ONLY]

 Edit Profiles – Allows editing of the users own profile.
 Does not grant the permissions to edit other users’ profiles.

 View Profiles – Allows viewing other members’ profile pages.